gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 <td><img src="spacer.gif" height="1" width="10" class="block" /></td>
 ```

-Another possible fix would be to make the font-size and line-height of the enclosing table cell 1px, which would make the line box only as tall as the one-pixel image within it.
+Another possible fix would be to make the `font-size` and `line-height` of the enclosing table cell `1px`, which would make the line box only as tall as the one-pixel image within it.

 As of this writing, many browsers can ignore this CSS inline formatting model in this context.
-See the article “Images, Tables, and Mysterious Gaps” for more information.
+See the article `“Images, Tables, and Mysterious Gaps”` for more information.

 Here’s another interesting effect of inline replaced elements sitting on the baseline: if we apply a negative bottom margin, the element will actually get pulled downward because the bottom of its inline box will be higher than the bottom of its content area.
 Thus, the following rule would have the result shown in Figure 7-55: